HariniV2907/FoodHub/README.md

-# 🍔 FoodHub Data Analysis Project
+# 🍔 FoodHub - Exploratory Data Analysis Project

 ## 📄 Project Overview
 FoodHub is a food delivery aggregator operating in New York, providing customers access to multiple restaurants through a single app.
 With the number of restaurants and online orders growing rapidly, the company aims to analyze customer and restaurant data to gain business insights.